-With the 2022 ride, I am again seeking your assistance.
+And with the 2024 ride, I am again seeking your assistance.
 Too many of our dear friends and relatives have been stricken by cancer and there is still much work to be done.
-And I learned firsthand of the importance of this work in May of this year when I was diagnosed with a malignant melanoma.
-Because of advances in medicine, funded by your donations, surgery was performed, the disease removed, and I am ready to roll in August.
+And I learned firsthand of the importance of this work in 2022 when I was diagnosed with a malignant melanoma.
+Because of advances in medicine, funded by your donations, surgery was performed, the disease was removed, and I am ready to roll yet again in August.

 Riding in and supporting the PanMass Challenge is a meaningful way to honor and memorialize our friends.
 We are thousands of cyclists who call upon our strength to help others.
 We channel physical, mental and emotional energy into something much greater than the athletic accomplishment that is gained by riding up to 192 miles.
 We help Dana-Farber's clinicians and researchers learn more about cancer and its causes, and to develop new, increasingly effective treatments for this deadly disease.